lesliehebb/STSP/compileAndRun.md

 	0.0                    ; esinw

 #STAR PROPERTIES

 	1.15976225             ; Mean Stellar density (Msun/Rsun^3)  (related to a/Rstar)
 	12.1012                ; Stellar Rotation period (days)
 	5801                   ; Stellar Temperature  (not used)
 	0.0                    ; Stellar metallicity  (not used)
 	32.0                   ; Tilt of the rotation axis of the star down from z-axis (degrees) 0.83143 -0.68444 0.55014 -0.19879         ; Limb darkening (4 coefficients)
 	100                    ; number of rings for limb darkening approximation

 #SPOT PROPERTIES

 	6                      ; number of spots
 	0.67                   ; fractional brightness of spots (0.0= totally dark, 1.0=brightness of star)

 # FITTING properties

 	kepler17.lc            ; lightcurve data file
 	1201.000               ; start time to start fitting the light curve 10.0                   ; duration of light curve to fit (days) 1.00002909234          ; real maximum of light curve data (corrected for noise), 0 -> STSP uses simple downfrommax 1                      ; is light curve flattened (to zero) outside of transits?

 # ACTION
-H                      ; M / S / T / L / H -- M: Affine invariant MCMC sampling starting with random values for all parameters (MCMC)
-                       ; fM / fS / fT         S or s: Affine invariant MCMC seeded with initial values given in the next lines after this one (Seeded MCMC)
-                            T: Affine invariant MCMC where all parameters for all chains are seeded (Totally seeded MCMC) L or l: Just generate the light curve for a set of parameter values given in the next lines
-                            H: Metropolis-Hastings MCMC sampling starting with random values for parameters ; small s and l mean

 --- THE REMAINING LINES DEPEND ON THE VALUE OF THE ACTION PARAMETER --

 If the ACTION is set to m, then the following lines need to be random seed, scale factor, number of chains, number of steps/chain

 # ACTION

    m              ; M= unseeded mcmc
    74384338       ; random seed
    1.25000        ; ascale